JulieMontoya/BCP_design/version_6/README.md

 (This has necessitated **a breaking change** to the data file format, see below.)

+The original idea to minimise space requirements by having all instances of a component have their legends in the same relative position proved to be a limitation too far.
+Thus, in order to allow each component in the design to have its own legend position, the format of the wiring list section of the design data file has been extended to include a pair of co-ordinates, a size (which currently is ignored) and an angle; and the command language has been extended with a new command, **ML** for **M**ove **L**egend.

 ## THE "MOVE LEGEND" COMMAND

 + **ML {component}** -- Allows a component's legend to be moved.